Joo Won-gyu: Early life

-Joo was born in 1975 in Seoul to a Buddhist devout mother.
-He converted to Buddhism in his third year of elementary school.
-However, the trajectory of his life after that was filled with twists and turns.
-During his middle school years, he fell victim to school bullies who made him a 'Bread Shuttle'.
-To survive, he joined a group of delinquents and became a subordinate to the 'Jjang' at school.
-His teenage years were spent in a flurry of questionable activities, to the point where the school authorities recommended that he drop out.
+Joo was born in 1975 in Seoul to a devout Buddhist mother, though he converted to Christianity during his third year of elementary school.
+His adolescence involved significant turbulence.
+During middle school, he became a target of school bullies and was forced into the role of a "bread shuttle."
+To protect himself, he aligned with a group of delinquents and became a subordinate to the school gang leader.
+His teenage years involved frequent disciplinary issues, to the point where school authorities ultimately recommended that he drop out.